Netherlands American Cemetery: History

 The cemetery was created in November 1944 under the leadership of Lt.
 Col. Joseph Shomon of the 611th Graves Registration Company, as the Ninth United States Army pushed into the Netherlands from France and Belgium.
 As the war was coming to an end, it was expected that the cemetery would have to be built twice in the following years: first to accommodate what would become more than 20,000 dead of the last months of the conflict, including enemy dead, then to what would become a reduced population of 8,000 as other permanent cemeteries were opened, bodies were returned to America at the wish of American families, and enemy dead were moved to their home countries.
 At the outset, it was determined that the cemetery would congregate war dead within 600 km of Margraten with the goal that no Americans would remain buried in enemy territory.

 With cooperation of the leadership of the village of Margraten, the cemetery was plotted out in prime agricultural land for which farmers would eventually receive compensation.
 It would eventually comprise 65 acres on an historic former Roman highway that had carried the growth of Europe and movements of war since the Early Middle Ages.
 In the 21st century, the road is a mostly rural artery between Maastricht, Netherlands and Aachen, Germany (N278 becoming German1).

-The first ground was broken with the labor of the largely African American 960th Quartermaster Corps at the outset of what would be a historically cold and wet winter.
-The work was with picks and shovels to create a standard grave that was 6 feet deep, 6 feet long and 2 ½ feet wide.
+The first ground in the cemetery was broken with the labor of the largely African American 960th Quartermaster Corps at the outset of what would be a historically cold and wet winter.
+The workers used picks and shovels to create a standard grave that was 6 feet deep, 6 feet long and 2½ feet wide.
 After processing, the body was to be placed in a mattress cover with its dog tag in its mouth.
 The first 300 dead were buried during Thanksgiving 1944.
-As the winter went on the process was complicated by frozen dead, the constant flooding of graves before they could be filled and the inability of transport and machinery to maintain reliable solid ground.
+As the winter went on the process was complicated by frozen remains, the constant flooding of graves before they could be filled, and the inability of transport and machinery to maintain reliable solid ground.